natterstefan/react-trello-multiboard/README.md

   preferred members and not all of the found ones
 * `lists` (array with regex strings): search pattern of the list name(s) you want to get tasks from
+* `refreshCycle` (minutes): determines the max. age of the data before the app requests new data on a page reload
 * `boards`: array of board configs

 The list of boards should contain board objects like this: